Essays – Momentum

 As authors, we rarely think about momentum in imagery.
 But images in writing have useful characteristics to provide story momentum, unlike a photograph, which is a frozen instant, and static.
 Strange that many authors write descriptive scenes as if recreating a photograph.

-Movement in images is a privilege fiction gives to authors.
-In writing, images are created in a reader’s mind, which is active in forming the image.
-Basically, authors don’t create still lifes, they paint portraits that intrigue and engage the reader in scenes that live on the page.
+Movement in images is a privilege that fiction gives to authors.
+In writing, the reader’s mind is active in creating and forming images.
+Basically, authors don’t create still-life images, they paint portraits that intrigue and engage the reader with scenes that live on the page.
 There was a bird on a limb.
 Static.
 The flying bird settled on the limb.
 Improved with some action.
 The olive branch quivered when the claws of the sparrow grasped the sturdy twig.
-Lots of action.
+A lot of action.
 (Over done but you should see the principle.)

 Consider: The locomotive with colorful cars behind followed the track that snaked though the valley.
 Any motion perceived is really implied.
 Now with action: The steam of the locomotive reddened the face of the engineer as he leaned out the window.
 The track curved many times ahead.
 He wondered, as the clouds gathered, if the printed banners with the czar’s name flapping above the red, green and white decorations so carefully applied on the cars behind by the birthday celebrants, would be dampened, maybe even destroyed, by rain.
 He gripped the waist-high metal lever jutting up through a slit in the floor and shoved it forward.
 The locomotive strained ahead tilting to the left when it reached the first turn.

 Janie adored animals.
 She went to the shelter and adopted a dog named Firefly that she loved at first sight.